h2oai/sparkling-water/doc/rest_api/scala_interpreter_endpoints.rst

 There is a simple pool of interpreters created at the start.
 Once an scala interpreter is associated with the session, new interpreter is added to the pool.
-Each interpreter is deleted when it's not used for some fixed time
+Each interpreter is deleted when it's not used for some fixed time.

 Example usage of scala interpreter using REST API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here, you can find some basic calls to access scala interpreter behind
-REST API using curl
+REST API using curl.

 Init interpreter and obtain session ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^